 - Contact information for the landlord in case the tenant has any questions or concerns.

-Landlords and tenants must keep copies of all written notices for their records.
-Also, landlords should ensure that the language they use complies with all applicable laws and regulations and that they are not discriminatory.
+It is advisable for landlords and tenants to keep copies of all written notices for their records.
+Furthermore, landlords must guarantee that the words they use comply with all applicable laws and protocols and are not discriminatory.

 Alternate Communication Methods for Landlords

-Landlords have various methods to communicate with their tenants, each with advantages and disadvantages.
-To maintain good tenant relationships, landlords should select communication methods that best suit their personal preferences as well as the needs of their tenants.
-Some tenants may prefer email or text messages for convenience, while others may prefer in-person meetings or phone calls.
+Landlords can communicate with tenants through various methods, each with its benefits and drawbacks.
+To promote good relationships, landlords must choose communication methods that suit their preferences and their tenants’ needs.
+Some tenants may choose email or text for convenience, while others might choose in-person meetings or phone calls.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.